-Raising healthy, safe and comfortable cows are vital to dairy farmers and a moral obligation.
+Raising healthy, safe and comfortable cows is vital to dairy farmers and a moral obligation.

 Animal abuse is not tolerated.
 We support the National Dairy FARM Program and promote “See it, stop it.”
-If animal abuse is witnessed it should be immediately reported, not recorded.
+If animal abuse is witnessed it should be immediately reported.

 - Access to feed and fresh, clean water 24 hours a day.

 - A balanced, nutritious, scientifically formulated diet developed by a nutritionist.

 - Access to shade and shelter as needed while in the pasture.

 - In free-stall barns, the ability to eat, drink and sleep whenever and wherever the cow chooses, and sanitary living conditions with fresh bedding provided frequently.